doctorfree/Asciiville/README.md

 Asciiville default galleries can be viewed using the interactive menus in the `asciiville` command.
-Select the *Ascii Art Slideshows* entry from the main menu, select the options you prefer (e.g. preferred terminal emulator and audio), and select the Ascii Art gallery you wish to view.
+Select the *Ascii Art Slideshows* entry from the main menu, select the options you prefer (e.g. preferred terminal emulator and audio), and select the ascii art gallery you wish to view.

-Note that the `cool-retro-term` terminal emulator will not, by default, display the full height of the Ascii Art included in Asciiville as the font size is too large.
+Note that the `cool-retro-term` terminal emulator will not, by default, display the full height of the ascii art included in Asciiville as the font size is too large.
 To view Asciiville Ascii Art slideshows using `cool-retro-term`, first reduce the font scaling in the settings menu to about 0.5.
-All the other terminal emulators supported by default in Asciiville (`gnome-terminal`, `tilix`, and `xfce4-terminal`) are dynamically configured during slideshow presentations to scale font sizes so Ascii Art is displayed correctly.
+All the other terminal emulators supported by default in Asciiville (`gnome-terminal`, `tilix`, and `xfce4-terminal`) are dynamically configured during slideshow presentations to scale font sizes so ascii art is displayed correctly.

 ### ASCII Art Tools